 Your goal, of course, is to prevent that from happening.
 The best way to do that is to establish a bond between your son and his teacher.
 Kids only behave for teachers once they care about that relationship, and care what the teacher thinks of them.

-In the PT conference, you're more likely to reach some points of agreement with the teacher if you first establish a bond with her.
+In the PT conference, you're more likely to get things onto a better footing if you first establish a bond with her.
 The best way to do that is to acknowledge the situation from her perspective.
 She has a big class of kids to manage, and she needs them to cooperate.
 And yes, it's true, your son can get over-excited and doesn't always listen.
 You've noticed that too, and you appreciate that it must be a challenge for the teacher since he does not yet have a bond with her that makes him want to cooperate.
 And he's still working on his impulse control, so you've talked a lot with him about ways to control himself if he gets mad at another child, and why throwing toys is off limits.
 He's getting better but he's only five and still learning.

 Then, tell her that you want to be her partner in teaching him to behave at school, and you need her partnership to keep DS liking school.
 Say you're worried that he's already showing signs of not liking school.

 Ask her how you can be of help to her in teaching him appropriate classroom behavior.
 After you listen to her perspective, you might make some suggestions yourself.
 For instance, since feeling constantly criticized will backfire, maybe she could focus on the biggest issues -- like not throwing toys and being quiet when asked -- and not worry so much about whether he rushes through his worksheet.
 Tell her you know that she wanted the class to work together on the paper, and that he will develop the ability to do that, but he was trying to impress her by being able to complete the work.
 Explain that if he feels connected to her, he will behave for her, and that a little positive attention from her will go a long way.

 If the teacher seems at a loss for positive ways to encourage his cooperation, here are five suggestions: